Family Provision Claims

 • Dependents

-The eligible party must present the executor with a written notice within six months of the date of the death, and as a family member, a family provision application.
+executor with a written notice within six months of the date of the death and, as a family member, a family provision application.
 The notice must contain all details required by law.

 Challenging Wills

-Challenging the validity of a will happens if you believe the will is fraudulent, undue influence was impressed upon the willmaker, or the deceased lacked the mental capacity to create the will.
-The court can reinstate your original entitlement from an earlier will if you prove that the last will is invalid.
-The eligible party must then file a family provision application.
+Challenging the validity of a will happens if you suspect executor fraud or believe undue influence was impressed upon the willmaker or the deceased lacked the mental capacity to create the will.

 Factors Considered In The Family Provision Claim In QLD